santy-gegenschatz/Backend-Repository/README.md

 # Backend-Repository
-A repository with work in backend systems made with js &amp; node
+A repository with work in backend systems made with js, node & express.
+It includes a couple of RESTful API's.